-Post-streptococcal glomerulonephritis (gluh-mare-you-low-neh-FRY-tis) is a kidney problem that sometimes happens after strep bacteria cause a throat or skin infection.
-Most kids with PSGN get completely better and do not have any long-term kidney problems.
+Post-streptococcal glomerulonephritis (gluh-mare-you-low-neh-FRY-tis) is a kidney problem that sometimes happens after someone has a throat or skin infection caused by streptococcal (strep) bacteria.

 Your child: